pr-starfighter/starfighter/README.txt

   example, the simplistic target arrow of the original has been replaced with a system of several arrows, one for each ship.

+* Unicode and gettext translation support have been added.

 * Typing "humansdoitbetter" in the title screen no longer enables cheats.
 This is actually because the switch to SDL2 broke the original feature, and rather than fixing it, I just replaced it with something